rust-lang/lang-team/projects/deref-patterns.md

 ## Motivation, use-cases, and solution sketches

 Recursive types necessarily include smart pointers, even when you could normally match through them.
 For example, in a work in progress proc-macro to support restricted variadic generics, the parser needed to match "fold expressions", which take the form `(<pattern> <op> ...)`.
-With deref patterns, this could be implemented using `Expr::Paren(ParenExpr{expr: Expr::Binary(ExprBinary{ left, op, right: Expr::Verbaitum(t), ..}), ..})`.
+With deref patterns, this could be implemented using `Expr::Paren(ParenExpr{expr: Expr::Binary(ExprBinary{ left, op, right: Expr::Verbatim(t), ..}), ..})`.
 However, this is currently not possible, and required nested matches.
 This generalizes to any case where you need to check some pattern, but hit a deref boundery.